-My name is Jonathan Wimer and I’m a half German, half American audio engineer currently residing in St. Pölten, Austria, where I’m working as ‚Tonmeister‘ for the Staatstheater, after acquiring my masters degree in ‚Digital Media Production‘ at FH St. Pölten in Austria.
+My name is Jonathan Wimer and I’m a half German, half American audio engineer currently residing in Stuttgart, Germany where I’m working as ‚Tonmeister‘ for the Staatstheater, after acquiring my masters degree in ‚Digital Media Production‘ at FH St. Pölten in Austria.

-During my last year in school I took part in an internship programm at the Bavarian Broadcast Service (BR Klassik) called ‚Jugendradiotag‘ (Youth Radio Day), where I moderated on live radio for 2 hours, after 4 weeks of collaboratively preparing the show.
-That’s when I first got into contact with professional audio production while creating a short radio play in the studio.
+During my last year in school I took part in an internship program at the Bavarian Broadcast Service (BR Klassik) called ‚Jugendradiotag‘ (Youth Radio Day), where I got to co-host on live radio for 2 hours, after 4 weeks of collaboratively preparing the show.
+That’s when I first got into contact with professional audio production while creating a short feature in the studio.
 Since I had started producing electronic music just a few months prior to that, my kindling love for all things audio was now set ablaze.

 In order to further expand my knowledge in the field of audio I then started my masters at FH St. Pölten.
-Here I plan to work on more technical projects as well as interactive installations and immersive audio applications.
+Here I set out to work on more technical projects as well as interactive installations and immersive audio applications.
 During the course of the two-year program I was able to develop three audio focussed semester-projects as well as two visually-based endeavours, whcih you can find more info on below.

 Areas of Interest: